 They depict in 16 pages different facial expressions that babies make during their daily lives.
 We also use it to explain to Oliver what each emotion means.
 Although my favorite is the Peek-a-Boo, I’d recommend the whole set.

 There you have it!

-My top baby book ideas, that are also great for toddlers!
-The favourite books I read to my son during bedtime, playtime, bonding time and even during meals!
+My top baby book ideas are also great for toddlers!
+The favorite books I read to my son during bedtime, playtime, bonding time, and even during meals!
 I hope you enjoy them too with your babies.

-Do you have a favourite book in mind?
+Do you have a favorite book in mind?
 What do you read for your baby?
 I’d love to hear your all-time baby book ideas and read them to my son!